 - Permanent alimony may be ordered when one spouse cannot become self-supporting after the divorce, due to an advanced age, disability, or some other reason that decreases their earning capacity.
 In such circumstances, the court may require the other spouse to provide financial support permanently.

-Who Gets Alimony?
+Who Gets Alimony in CT?

 Either spouse can request alimony in Connecticut by filling out a formal request with the court.
 Note that before a court can award alimony, the requesting spouse must prove a financial need for assistance that the other spouse can afford to pay.
 In addition, when considering a request for alimony, a Connecticut court will evaluate the following factors: